-Leo Dickinson is an award winning film maker and adventurer who over a long career has filmed climbs on the Eiger, Matterhorn and Cerro Torre not to mention the first ascent of Everest by hot air balloon!
+Leo Dickinson is an award winning film maker and adventurer who over a long career has filmed climbs on the Eiger, Matterhorn and Cerro Torre not to mention making the first ascent of Everest by hot air balloon!
 In, "Patagonia - A Love Affair" Leo will be talking about his filmmaking adventures in the region, including his 55 days spent crossing the giant ice cap with climbers Eric Jones and Mick Coffee.
-If this wasn't enough there may may be one or two stories from a subsequent trip to Patagonia with mountaineering's driest wit, Don Whillans.
+If this wasn't enough there may may be one or two stories about a subsequent trip to Patagonia with mountaineering's driest wit, Don Whillans.

 Leo will be joined on stage by Jones, who is perhaps best known for making the first British solo ascent of the North Face of the Eiger, as well as his climbs on the Matterhorn and Everest.

 A Fifi hook played a vital part in an early meeting between Leo Dickinson and Eric Jones.

 Given that the night focuses upon Patagonia, Leo might not describe how he met Eric on the Bonatti Pillar in 1969.
 But it's worth sharing here!
 According to the "Who's Who In British Climbing"* the meeting went something like this,

 Brian Molyneaux and myself were struggling up the pillar and found Eric sitting on a tiny ledge.
 "All right youth?" enquired Brian.

 "I fell." replied the Welshman.